Yonathan Daza Player Props: Rockies vs. Cardinals

 Yonathan Daza At The Plate

-- In nine games played this year, he has not hit a home run.
+- In 10 games played this season, he has not gone deep.

-- Daza has driven in a run twice this year, but just one in each of those games.

-- He has scored in four of nine games so far this season.
+- He has scored in four of 10 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.